|Contact:||UW-Test Scoring, email@example.com, x4864|

 Currently, Test Scoring Services only supports the following scantron sheets:

 Please list any special instructions in the special instructions area on the test request form.
 If more than one class section is included in an envelope, please specify whether each section should be scored separately or if all sections should be combined.

-The scanning of true/false exams, multiple-choice exams or surveys on machine readable answer sheets is a service provided by iCIT.
-Results are sent to the instructors campus email account.
-Note: iCIT will not print results, as they can be printed by the instructor.
-If you need assistance printing, contact the Technology Support Center Helpdesk at x4357.
+The scanning of true/false exams, multiple-choice exams or surveys on machine readable answer sheets is a service provided by ICIT.
+Results are sent to the instructor's campus email account.
+Note: ICIT will not print results, as they can be printed by the instructor.
+If you need assistance printing, contact the Help Desk at Ext.
+4357.
 Instructors may also request individual results to be sent to student email accounts.
-Please allow for a 24-hour turn around time for exam scanning services.

 Note: Students must indicate their student ID# on the answer sheet in order for their scores to be sent via email.
 The instructor's email address must be indicated on the request sheet for scores to be emailed to students.

 Emailed results are available as four text files or four worksheets in an Microsoft Excel workbook.

 We process all exams as quickly as possible on a first come basis.
 However, the workload is variable throughout the year and staff is limited.
 The two business days is to account for high volume periods (such as mid-term or final weeks) and staff shortages due to unexpected absences or scheduled time off.
 If you have not received your exam results within this allotted time, please contact our offices at Ext. - 4864.

 You can drop off your tests at the Help Desk in Andersen Library Room 2000, between the hours of 8:00 AM and 9:00 PM, Monday through Thursday, and between 8:00 AM until 4:30 PM on Fridays during the school year.